Our work is based on Christian values.

-Christianity equals strong commitment by our staff: it might sound grandiose, but we really feel a calling to do this work.
+Christianity equals strong commitment by our staff: we are called to serve.

-Christianity is also evident in our background: our organization belongs to the Finnish Pentecostal Churches and our partners abroad are mostly Pentecostal churches or other Christian organizations.
+Christianity is also evident in our background: our organisation belongs to the Finnish Pentecostal Churches and our partners abroad are mostly Pentecostal churches or other Christian organisations.

 We respect human dignity

 Human dignity is inherent and unconditional.
 We believe that every person has been created in God’s image, and as such, is unique and immeasurably valuable.
 Gender, ethnic background, worldview, religion, education, wealth or health does not diminish this uniqueness and value.

 The Universal Declaration of Human Rights is important in safeguarding human dignity.
 It was drafted by the UN and approved on 10 December 1948.

 Only change is permanent.
 We are working in an ever-changing reality, interacting with millions of people both in Finland and all over the world.
 This challenges us to observe the signals for change, to evaluate our work and generate new ideas.
 We are happy to accept feedback and are willing to learn from it.